akash-ns23/Codtech_Internship_task_4_DM/README.md

 - Engagement rate

 ### Conclusion
-This strategy ensures Codtech maintains a **positive, credible, and engaging brand image** by blending proactive communication, feedback management and social transparency.
+This strategy ensures Codtech maintains a **positive, credible and engaging brand image** by blending proactive communication, feedback management and social transparency.

 > *“Your brand is what people say about you when you’re not in the room.” – Jeff Bezos*